beatybiodiversitymuseum/data-documentation/docs/specify/tutorials/workbench.md

 #### Results

-If you would like to see how many records were updated for each table, you can use the **Results** button in the header.
+If you would like to see how many records were uploaded for each table, you can use the **Results** button in the header.
 This will display a side panel that will display such statistics.
 This will also allow you to create a **Record Set**, which is covered elsewhere in this documentation.

 #### Rolling Back an Upload